HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

   - "What Lies at the End" sheet music by TorbyBrand on Musescore
   - "Revelations" sheet music by hinaflower on Musescore
   - Title theme sheet music by Spencer Riffle on Musescore
+  - "Omen", "Preparations (Deliverance)", "Preparations (Pilgrimage)", "Pride and Arrogance", "The Scions' Dance in Purgatory", and "A Distant Promise" by Uzel and The_Burger_King_420
 - NGMansion for original save expansion patch; Stan for Expanded Modular Save and Tequila for Convoy Split
 - Portraits:
   - Jedah and Duma by L95
   - Zopyrus by RandomWizard and Levin64
   - all others by hypergammaspaces or IS
 - Battle Animations:
-  - Alm, Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Nuibaba, Wyvern Lord, Gold Knight and Cape General by Nura
+  - Alm (T1+T2), Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Nuibaba, Arcanist, Cantor, Jedah, Wyvern Lord, Gold Knight and Cape General by Nura
   - Pirate (M) Repalette by Wan
   - Berserker (M) by BwdYeti
   - Berserker (F) by serif, eCut, Skitty, and Pikmin1211